mmu-webdesign/IWD-web-term2/rwd-week-2.md

 We will apply the colours next week.

 If you want to learn more [read Building Your Color Palette](https://refactoringui.com/previews/building-your-color-palette/).
-This will help in selecting your pallete, including selecting primary and accent colours.
+This will help in selecting your palette, including selecting primary and accent colours.

 > **Video** - Derren selects the colour scheme for his demonstration site using his magic colour scheme try out machine.